 - 6. Passing Rates of Students in Developmental Courses The percent of students who complete developmental English, mathematics or reading courses with a grade of "C" or better.
 NCCCS standard: 70%.
 The NCCCS average was 81%.
-RCCC's performance was 87%. - 7.
+RCCC's performance was 84%. - 7.
 Satisfaction of Program Completers and Non-Completers Determines the proportion of graduates and early-leavers who indicate that the quality of the college programs and services met or exceeded their expectations.
 Completers NCCCS standard: 90% of the combined respondents will report being satisfied.
-The NCCCS average was 99%.
-RCCC's performance was 99%.
+The NCCCS average was 98%.
+RCCC's performance was 97%.
 Non-Completers NCCCS standard: 90% of the combined respondents will report being satisfied.
 The NCCCS average was 95%.
-RCCC's performance was 91%. - 8.
+RCCC's performance was 90%. - 8.
 Curriculum Student Retention and Graduates Composite includes 1) number of individuals completing a curriculum program with a certificate, diploma or degree; and 2) number of individuals who have not completed a program but who are continuing enrollment in either curriculum or occupational extension programs.
 NCCCS standard: 60% of students will have completed their program or still be enrolled.
-The NCCCS average was 65%.
-RCCC's performance was 59%. - 9.
-Client Satisfaction with Customized Training Determines the satisfaction of organizations that received services from a community college.
+The NCCCS average was 63%.
+RCCC's performance was 60%. - Client Satisfaction with Customized Training Determines the satisfaction of organizations that received services from a community college.
 NCCCS standard: 90%.
 The NCCCS average was 100%.
 RCCC's performance was 100%. - 10.
 Program Unduplicated Headcount Enrollment A minimum three-year average unduplicated headcount enrollment in a curriculum program.
 NCCCS standard: a three-year average annual headcount minimum of ten students per program.
 NCCCS had (system-wide) 36 programs with fewer than ten students enrolled.
 RCCC had no programs with fewer than ten students. - 11.
 Success Rate of Developmental Students in Subsequent College-Level Courses The performance of developmental students in subsequent college-level courses will be compared with the performance of non-developmental students in those courses.
 NCCCS standard: There will be no statistically significant difference in the performance of developmental students as compared to non-developmental students.
-Development NCCCS average was 86%.
-RCCC's performance was 90%.
-Non-Development NCCCS average was 87%.
-RCCC's performance was 91%. - 12.
+As long as the performance of the developmental groups exceeds 85%, the institution meets the standard.
+Developmental NCCCS average was 86%.
+RCCC's performance was 93%.
+Non-Developmental NCCCS average was 87%.
+RCCC's performance was 92%. - 12.
 Employer Satisfaction with Graduates This measure is intended primarily to determine the satisfaction of organizations whose employees have been trained through a community college.
 NCCCS standard: 85%.
 The NCCCS average was 95%.
 RCCC's performance was 96%.